-It is much easier to make actual sales when you know that the people who follow you are already interested in the product or service you are providing.
+It is much easier to make actual sales when you know that the people who follow you are already interested in the product or service you provide.

-- Sell coaching.
+- Coaching.
 By now you should have already established yourself as an expert in something.
 How can you teach your audience how to do what it is that you have already proven yourself in?

-- Sell a membership program.
+- Membership programs.
 Memberships are excellent because they run on a monthly recurring revenue model, which can make them very profitable.
-However, they do have a downside because you need to constantly be providing content and resources to your members.

-- Sell products.
+- Products.
 Products can be sold digitally or physically.
 One of my first personal brand businesses was a t-shirt line.
-Now, I’m selling digital products through my education line.
-Both have pros and cons and both can be multi-millions dollar business ideas.

-- Offer a paid newsletter.
-The free to paid newsletter model is extremely effective.
-You give away a free newsletter to build your funnel, and then you offer a “higher level” paid newsletter for members who want special access to premier content, reports or advice.
+- Paid newsletters.
+The free-to-paid newsletter model is extremely effective.
+You give away a free newsletter to build your funnel, and then you offer a “higher level” paid newsletter for members who want special access to premium content, reports, or advice.

 - Book speaking gigs.
 Usually, speaking gigs don’t happen until you are well established as an expert in your space.
-It is not uncommon for speaking engagements to service as secondary revenue streams.
-With that said, speaking can be an excellent and profitable way to monetize.
+But speaking can be an excellent and profitable way to monetize.
 It usually involves traveling to new places and meeting new people, both of which is very exciting.